Skip to content

 Professor Philip Ruffles CBE FREng FRS

 During his time at Rolls-Royce, he was particularly influential in designing the RB211 and Trent engines, which have helped the company to retain its dominant position in the international marketplace.
-Currently an adviser to Bladon Jets, he continues to contribute to the development of next-generation aerospace technologies, including ultra-efficient micro gas turbines.
+As an adviser to Bladon Microturbines, he contributed to the development of their ultra-efficient micro gas turbines.

-Philip has won numerous awards for his work, including the Royal Aeronautical Society’s Gold Medal and the MacRobert Award of the Royal Academy of Engineering.
+Philip has won numerous awards for his work, including the Royal Aeronautical Society’s Gold Medal, the MacRobert Award and Prince Philip medal of the Royal Academy of Engineering.
 Made a CBE in 2001 for his services to the aerospace and defence industries, in 2011 he received the prestigious Glazebrook Medal from the Institute of Physics for fostering links between universities and industry.

 Subject groups